“Whip ’er good, Billy.”

 Adelais: Adelais nods to her student, her stare still icy and critical.
 “And what of your moping?”

-Caroline: Moping.
 The word cuts like every other that awaits behind that forked tongue.
 The devil in this woman.
-Her body is a tortured wreck, her spirit splintered by the battle with the Beast, and her words chained by the harsh protocol of this mausoleum.
+Her body is a tortured wreck.
+Her spirit splintered by the battle with the Beast.
+Her words chained by the harsh protocol of this mausoleum.
 This crypt of dead feelings and flesh.
 Agony within every step, and without.
-She just wants to give up.
+She wants to give up.

 To die?
 She could invite it easily enough.
 But why suffer through all of this, only to surrender the last of her to them?
 Why give them the satisfaction of breaking her?
 It’s pride, that beaten thing all but whipped into the corner that keeps her going.